 You may also be entitled to the Cost of Living Payment or certain benefits.

 The latest updates on UK government support can be found on the Help for Households website.
 And from the Scottish government on the Cost of Living website.

 New government announcements

-In November 2022 the government outlined plans for tax and spending for the next year and further into the future.
+In March 2023 the government announced the Spring Budget, outlining plans for tax and spending for the next year and further into the future.